 Civil Law Graduates from Quebec Applying to Queen’s Law

 Queen’s Law admits civil law graduates from the University of Sherbrooke pursuant to an agreement that enables completion of a common law degree in one academic year.
 Applications from University of Sherbrooke applicants are due on March 1 for admission the following September.
 If there is sufficient space, civil law graduates from other Quebec law schools may apply for admission by May 1.
 Applications must be supported by a personal statement, at least one academic letter of reference and some documentation establishing fluency in written and spoken English.
-The application fee is under review, but has been $75.
+The application fee is $75.

 Students domiciled in Quebec who study at Queen’s are eligible for the Senator Frank Carrel Scholarship, the Agnes Lefas Memorial Scholarship and needs-based assistance through General Bursaries.
 See the Queen's University Student Awards website.